Lakshya-Poddar/Lakshya-Poddar/README.md

 **Hello!**

-I am Lakshya, MERN stack web-developer and ethical hacking enthusiast 👨‍💻 .
+I am Lakshya, a MERN stack web-developer👨‍💻 .

-- 🔭 I’m currently working on a cool project.
+- 🔭 I’m currently working on a video calling project.
 Stay tuned to know more.
 - 🌱 I’m currently learning Firebase.
 - 👯 I’m looking to collaborate on web development projects.
 - 💬 Talk to me about React and Ethical hacking